 When IKEv2 is used, the encryption keys and Integrity keys are negotiated dynamically.
 The tester should support the alternative of using IKE with dynamic keys to execute the tests.
-Manual Keys MUST NOT be used in tests.
+Manual Keys may be used in tests that have indicated they are acceptable.
+These tests are run with IKEv2, and if necessary, run again with Manual Keys.